ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 The system pre-populates a default health check configuration for these back-end ports, and you can customize these settings to suit your application needs:

 * **Interval**: Interval in seconds between two consecutive health check attempts
-* **Timeout**: Maximum amount of time the system will wait for a response against a health check request
+* **Timeout**: Maximum amount of time the system waits for a response against a health check request
-* **Max Trials**: Maximum number of additional health check attempts the system will make prior to declaring a port unhealthy
+* **Max Trials**: Maximum number of additional health check attempts the system makes prior to declaring a port unhealthy
 * **Path**: The HTTP URL path for the health check

 ## Step 3 - Adding server instances